twitch4j/twitch4j.github.io/docs/versioned_docs/version-1.x/contribution/documentation.md

 In addition, you will need [npm](https://www.npmjs.com/package/npm) and yarn (can be [installed](https://classic.yarnpkg.com/lang/en/docs/install/) from npm) package managers.
 Consider using [pnpm](https://pnpm.io/) over npm.

-With the docs repo checked out, you can run `yarn install` to download all the dependencies, and start a local docs webserver (that will reflect your MDX changes in real-time) via `yarn start`.
+With the repo checked out, you can `cd` into the `docs` directory, run `yarn install` to download all the dependencies, and start a local docs webserver (that will reflect your MDX changes in real-time) via `yarn start`.

 We recommend you utilize our [javadocs](https://twitch4j.github.io/javadoc/) while updating any Docusaurus page to ensure accuracy.